Timothy Snyder: Views on Russia

 On June 20, 2017, a discussion on Germany's historical responsibility toward Ukraine was held in the German Parliament.

 Snyder has drawn a parallel between Hitler's and Putin's rationales for territorial expansion.
-Snyder predicted Russia's invasion of Crimea, outlining specific threats in the New York Times op-ed piece "Don't Let Putin Grab Ukraine" on February 3, 2014.
+Snyder predicted Russia's invasion of Crimea, outlining specific threats in the New York Times opinion piece "Don't Let Putin Grab Ukraine" on February 3, 2014.
 Snyder wrote that Putin's rhetoric resembles Hitler's to the point of plagiarism: both claimed that a neighboring democracy was somehow tyrannical; both appealed to imaginary violations of minority rights as a reason to invade; and both argued that a neighboring nation did not really exist and that its state was illegitimate.

 Marlène Laruelle commented that "Contrary to [Snyder's] claims, the Kremlin does not live in an ideological world inspired by Nazi Germany, but in one in which the Yalta decades, the Gorbachev-Yeltsin years, and the collapse of the Soviet Union still constitute the main historical referents and traumas."

 On March 14, 2023, Snyder briefed the United Nations Security Council in a meeting called by Russia to address Russophobia.
 Snyder said that the term Russophobia was used by Russia to justify its war crimes in Ukraine.
 He stated that any harm done to Russians and Russian culture was primarily due to Moscow's own policies and actions; these resulted in driving Russian emigration following the invasion, suppression of independent media, attacks on cultural assets and landmarks, and mass killings of Russian speakers and citizens.
 After he was challenged by the Russian representative, Vasily Nebenzya, for sources, Snyder referred to Putin's statements denying the existence of Ukraine.